MicrosoftDocs/azure-devops-docs/docs/migrate/migration-troubleshooting.md

 Verify that you entered the information correctly in your connection string and that you can connect to the VM.

 The IPs that the error message lists are for Azure DevOps Services.
 Azure DevOps Services IPs can change temporarily during deployments.
 Add them to your firewall exceptions and try queuing the migration again.
-For a list of IP addresses, see [Import large collections, Restrict access to Azure DevOps Services IPs only.](migration-import-large-collections.md#ips)
+For a list of IP addresses, see [Migrate large collections, Restrict access to Azure DevOps Services IPs only](migration-prepare-test-run.md#migrate-large-collections).

 **VS403373**

-The Data Migration Tool doesn't support importing multiple copies of the **SAME** collection.
-However, it **DOES** support importing **split** copies of a collection.
+The Data Migration Tool doesn't support migrating multiple copies of the **SAME** collection.
+However, it **DOES** support migrating **split** copies of a collection.
 Change the GUID for the **_DataImportCollectionID_**.

 From SQL Server Management Studio (SSMS), open the extended properties for the split copies that you didn't migrate yet.
 Add a newly generated GUID to the "TFS_DATAIMPORT_COLLECTIONID" property.
 Then rerun the **prepare** command and use the new **migration.json** file to queue the migration.